Best gear for cycling safety

 We all know the importance of helmets but the statistics are damningly tragic.
 A recent study reported that 97% of New York cyclist deaths occured when the rider was not wearing a helmet, and to which another study reported that only 18% of cyclists actually wear a helmet!
 As we can see, the chances of death increase dramatically when not wearing a helmet and the chances of having a head injury when wearing a helmet reduce by 50%, all in all making it a no brainer as to why you need to wear one.

 The statistics can be very depressing to read when related to death and injuries when not wearing helmets, but the fact remains that the majority of cyclists choose not wear one and unfortunately learn the importance of them when it’s too late.
 Always wear a helmet and don’t take the risk because it is more certainly not worth it.
+If you're in the market for a good cycling safety helmet to reduce risk of injury, you should check out Rehook Resilience.

 You might not recognise gloves as being as important as helmets, and judging by the statistics you wouldn’t be blamed in thinking that way, but gloves are another form of bike safety that can prevent injury and serious discomfort.